ThiagoSchFialho/ThiagoSchFialho/README.md

 I'm looking for learn more about coding, web development and things like this.

-but what I'm really interested in is coding in python, java, php and javascript.
+but what I'm really interested in coding with python, java, php and javascript.

-I've been working on a project recently with python and mysql for a car parking system.
+I've been working on a project recently with python and mysql for a car parking system, and a website with sign in, sign up and a simple game